zettajs/zettajs.github.io/guides/_posts/2014-10-07-Zetta-Browser.md

 # The different Views

   * Devices List
-    * All Peer Zetta Nodes
+    * All peer Zetta nodes
-    * Scoping to One Node
+    * Scoping to one node
     * Actions
     * Pinning
     * Muting